Learning Visual Generative Priors without Text: Experiments

-We use DINO-B as the vision encoder of the image-to-image model and DiT-XL-2~\cite{dit} as the diffusion backbone.
-We evaluate the image-to-image model via Fréchet Inception Distance (FID)~\cite{fid} on MSCOCO~\cite{mscoco} and ImageNet-1K~\cite{deng2009imagenet}.

-\textbf{Comparison with SOTA I2I model.} We compare our model with the open source state-of-the-art I2I model, \ie, RCG~\cite{RCG2023}, which is pre-trained on ImageNet-1K~\cite{deng2009imagenet}.
+\textbf{Comparison with SOTA I2I model.} We compare our model with the open-source state-of-the-art I2I model, \ie, RCG~\cite{RCG2023}, which is pre-trained on ImageNet-1K~\cite{deng2009imagenet}.
 For the RCG model, we use the open-source version, namely pre-trained DiT-XL/2 (the same as our diffusion model structure) conditioned on Moco-v3 ViT-B~\cite{moco}.
-As shown in~\Cref{table:SOTA i2i}, benefiting from the larger image dataset, \method outperforms RCG in terms of FID on ImageNet-1K and MSCOCO, indicating that our generated images are more consistent with the distribution of real images.
-Moreover, we compare the performances of different types of vision encoder for the I2I task in~\Cref{fig:ablate vision encoder} (a).
+As shown in~\Cref{table:SOTA i2i}, \method significantly outperforms RCG in terms of FID on ImageNet-1K and MSCOCO, demonstrating the excellent scalability of Image-to-Image generation on large-scale datasets.